Make Your Next Trip Extraordinary

 Best Times to Go

 October and November.
 Temperatures are moderate around Cairo—typically in the 80s—and the heat is tolerable in Upper Egypt (an ancient term for the area around the Nile in the middle of the country; it is upriver from Cairo, since the river flows north).
-Rain is not a factor and the air is clear, making it the perfect month for photography, especially in the early morning when the sun’s rising rays highlight the rich hues of the temples and monuments, and at sunset, when the fading light always gives a lovely red glow to images.
+The air is clear and dry, making it the perfect time for photography, especially in the early morning when the sun’s rays highlight the rich hues of the temples and monuments, and at sunset, when the fading light always gives a lovely red glow to images.

 May and June.
-Yes, it does start to get hotter during these months (around 90 in Cairo), but rates are at their lowest, so if you can handle the heat the cost savings are significant.
+Yes, it does start to get hotter during these months (around 90 in Cairo), but rates are at their lowest; if you can handle the heat, the cost savings are significant.

 Worst Times to Go